nmwsharp/polyscope-docs/cpp/source/structures/surface_mesh/basics.md

     Note: `updateVertexPositions2D` exists with the same signature.
 See [2D data]([[url.prefix]]/features/2D_data).

+### Picking

+"Picking" refers to selecting and inspecting elements by clicking on the object in the scene.
+By default only mesh vertices and faces can be selected.
+Edges, corners, and halfedges, become selectable only once they are used by some quantity, for instance once a per-corner quantity is registered, then it becomes possible to click on corners.

+If desired, you can manually override this behavior by calling `SurfaceMesh::markEdgesAsUsed()`, to make the structure act as if edges are in use and make the pickable, etc. The same goes for `SurfaceMesh::markCornersAsUsed()` and `SurfaceMesh::markHalfedgesAsUsed()`.
+If you mark edges or halfedges as used, you much also set their element ordering as described in the [indexing conventions](../indexing_convention/).

 ### Back face policies

 The faces of a mesh are implicitly given an outward orientation by the order in which the vertices are listed.
 The standard convention, which Polyscope respects, is that a counter-clockwise ordering of vertices defines the "outward" direction.
 Faces which are viewed from behind are referred to as _back faces_; they can arise when a surface is viewed from the inside, or if a mesh is not properly oriented.
 Polyscope offers several options for how back faces are displayed.